 - a fence should not be placed over a retaining wall

-A combined fence and retaining wall of a height exceeding that above will require a Referral Agency Assessment application to the City.
+A combined fence and retaining wall of a height exceeding two metres above natural ground level and located within a setback area (one metre, if located within a waterfront setback area) will require a Referral Agency Assessment application to the City and building approval from a Private Building Certifier.

 How to lodge a Referral Agency Assessment application